2025 AiR Open Call

 • Playwrights and storytellers.

-• Engagement with local food chef, fabrics, fashion designers, blacksmiths, weavers and other craftsmen.
+• Engagement with local food chefs, fabrics, fashion designers, blacksmiths, weavers, and other craftsmen.

 LOCATION

-The city of Kamina and its surroundings in the Atakpamé district have unique cultures, artifacts, music, food and lifestyle.
+The city of Kamina and its surroundings in the Atakpamé district have unique cultures, artifacts, music, food, and lifestyles.

 WHAT IS PROVIDED BY THE PROGRAM